johnmick/PythonHomeworkAssignment/README.md

  The homework assignment was a perfect excuse to try a pipeline approach out.
 The pipeline approach provides a flexible approach towards manipulating the data while coming at the cost of some additional processing time.

- Continued efforts would look towards optimizing this model and distributing it between machines.
+ Continued efforts would look towards optimizing this model and distributing it between machines using configurable protocols for transport.

  This was a really fun assignment with a nice set of it items on the table for consideration!